vaishnavimishra417/A-Smart-Mess-Budget-Manager/README.md

 ### Usage
 Follow the on-screen menu prompts to either view the menu (Option 1) or log an expense (Option 2).

+Navigate:

+Press 1 to check a specific day's menu.

+Press 2 to record a purchase (e.g., "Coffee: 20").

+Press 3 to close the program.